djedi23/cl-convolutional-neural-network/README.md

-    width (SX), height (SY), and depth (`DEPTH`). it is used to hold data for all filters, all volumes, all weights, and also stores all gradients w.r.t. the data. c is optionally a value to initialize the volume with.
-If c is missing, fills the Vol with random numbers.
+    width (SX), height (SY), and depth (`DEPTH`). it is used to hold data for all filters, all volumes, all weights, and also stores all gradients w.r.t. the data.
+C is optionally a value to initialize the `VOLUME` with.
+If C is missing, fills the `VOLUME` with random numbers.

   [458c]: #x-28CL-CNN-3A-40VOLUMES-20MGL-PAX-3ASECTION-29 "Volumes"